Tuesday, March 6, 2012

 Similarly, American jobs have already been lost from plant closures.

-The pushed CFL and LED replacements are principally made in China (in whole, or for re-assembly and re-branding).
+The pushed CFL and LED replacements are principally made in China (in whole, or as components for assembly and re-branding in the USA, EU and other importing countries).

 Incandescent-related jobs with major manufacturers may eventually have been lost anyway, but regulations hasten the move, and it should be noted that any light bulb manufacture start-up is made less likely when it must meet energy usage standards that make the light bulbs (incandescent or otherwise) more complex and difficult to make.